yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 ## Project Structure

-We now have a quite good product.
+We have a working product.
-But, there might be some bugs we don't even noticed.
+But, I don't consider our job finished.
-Further more the code is about 335 lines.
+The code is about 335 lines.

 Considering that we: